NordicPlayground/nrf-docker/README.md

     cd sdk-nrf
     docker build --no-cache=true -t fw-nrfconnect-nrf-docker -f /tmp/Dockerfile .

-> _Note:_ To build for a Mac with the M1 architecture, you need to specify the `arm64` architecutre when building: `--build-arg arch=arm64`.
+> _:green_apple: Note:_ To build for a Mac with the M1 architecture, you need to specify the `arm64` architecture when building: `--build-arg arch=arm64`.

 Build the firmware for the `asset_tracker` application example: